 What is the Child and Dependent Care Credit?

 The Child Care Tax Credit helps working parents pay for daycare expenses for children under 13, incapacitated spouses and qualifying adult dependents.

-If you qualify, you can claim up to $3,000 of care expenses for one dependent or $6,000 for two or more dependents.
-You’ll receive a credit worth 20% to 35% of these expenses depending on your income.
+The American Rescue Plan Act of 2021 significantly increased the Child and Dependent Care Credit for 2021.
+If you qualify, you can claim up to $8,000 of care expenses for one dependent or $16,000 for two or more dependents.
+You’ll receive a credit worth up to 50% of these expenses depending on your income.

 There are two parts to the Child Care Tax Credit.
 The first part tells you how much you can write off based on your filing status and number of dependents.

 |Number of dependents||Single, married filing jointly or head of household||Married, filing separately|

 |Two or more||$16,000||Not eligible|

 The second part tells you the percentage of eligible expenses you’ll get a credit for based on your adjusted gross income.
 Find your percentage in the following chart:

 The maximum credit you can receive for work-related expenses is 50%.
 Families with an adjusted gross income of $125,000 are eligible for the maximum credit amount.
 This tax credit gradually phases out if you make over $125,000.